 for Bucks County, Philadelphia County, and Montgomery County

-Our bankruptcy lawyers at Velter, Yurovsky & Zoftis, LLC are committed to assisting people throughout Bucks County, Philadelphia County and Montgomery County to seek debt relief.
-Bankruptcy is not the only option available to resolve debt problems, but has many benefits.
+For legal representation, consider contacting the Philadelphia Bankruptcy Lawyers at the law offices of Velter Yurovsky Zoftis Sokolson, LLC.
+We are committed to assisting people throughout Bucks County, Philadelphia County, and Montgomery County to seek debt relief.
+Bankruptcy is not the only option available to resolve financial problems, but it has many benefits.

-Secured debt, such as a financed vehicle, can be left in place, or the terms of the loan renegotiated.
-As soon as you file for bankruptcy, an "automatic stay" is issued by the bankruptcy court.
-Once issued, all creditor actions come to a complete stop.
+Secured debt, such as a car loan, can be left in place or the terms of the loan renegotiated.
+As soon as you file bankruptcy, the bankruptcy court issues an "automatic stay."
+Once given, all debt collectors actions come to a complete stop.
 No more letters, calls or any other action can be taken against you.

-The type of bankruptcy you file will be based upon your income, and the type of debt problems you are experiencing.
+The type of bankruptcy you file will be based upon your income and the type of debt problems you are experiencing.

-After filing for bankruptcy, you can begin the process of rebuilding your credit.
-The bankruptcy will affect your credit rating.
+After filing for Bankruptcy, you can start the process of rebuilding your credit.
+Bankruptcy will affect your credit score.
 Many people filing for bankruptcy already have badly compromised credit by the time they file.
-After your bankruptcy is finalized and debt discharged, those debts will no longer be yours, which is a positive benefit for your credit.
+After your bankruptcy is finalized and your debt discharged, those debts will no longer be yours, which is a positive benefit for your credit.

-© 2016 by Velter, Yurovsky & Zoftis, LLC.
+© 2016 by Velter Yurovsky Zoftis Sokolson, LLC.
 All rights reserved.